 William FIELD was born in Bosbury and baptised at Holy Trinity church on 8th June 1799.
-His parents were James Field and Mary Williams who were living at Lower Townend, Bosbury in 1841 aged 66 and 68.
-William was a shoemaker married Mary Harding in 1825 and by 1836 they had five children, Eliza, Rachel, James, William and Mary while the family lived at Stanley Hill.
-Before the 1841 census they had emigrated and William died in September 1845 at Nauvoo aged 46.†
+His parents were James Field and Mary Williams who were living at Old Country, Bosbury.
+Like his father James, William was a shoemaker.
+He married Mary Harding in Bosbury church in 1825 and the 1841 census records seven children, Eliza, Rachel, James, Keziah, William, Mary and Sarah with the family living at Stanley Hill, Bosbury.
+They emigrated shortly after and sadly three of their children died young in their new home.
+William died in September 1845 at Nauvoo aged 46.†

 James FIELD was born in Bosbury and baptised on 17th February 1830 at Bosbury Holy Trinity church.
 He was the son of William and Mary and emigrated with them and his four siblings.
 At the age of 33 he married Catherine D. Brown on 16th July 1863 at Lynn, Box Elder, Utah.
 He died on 17th January 1907 at Lynn aged 76.†

 John GIFFORD single aged 23.
 Sailed from Liverpool on board the ‘Celtic’ and arrived at New York on 23 March 1912, last residence given as Bosbury.
 Source: NewYork, Passenger Arrival Lists (Ellis Island) 1892-1924.